|It’s Fast. So Very, Very Fast.

 Out of Box support for Blender – Implemented in Build 11

 Out of Box support for iClone – Implemented in Build 18 – Requires 3DXchange pipeline

-Out of Box support for UE4 – In Progress
+Out of Box support for UE4 – Implemented in Build 24

 Out of Box support for Modo – Implemented in Build 11

 Props – Added sword and gun in build 26, with more to come!
 Suitcases, guns, poles, swords, knives, turkey legs, joysticks, and pretty much anything else people suggest.
 These will be items you can pick up and interact with, in the virtual world.

-Import Your own sets – Import any OBJ file as your own set.
+Import Your own props – Coming Soon!
+Import any OBJ file as your own set.

 More hand gestures – Coming Soon!
 Currently we support 4 hand gestures.
 We have a library of 21 though.
 We’ll be including them as soon as we have a UI that will let you assign them.

-Audio Recording And Tracking – Obviously you’d like some music to go with that fancy dancin’.
+Audio Recording And Tracking – Coming Soon!
+Obviously you’d like some music to go with that fancy dancin’.
 Or maybe you’d like to record your speech along with your mocap.
 Well, we can do that.
 We will do that.
 We’ll even throw in an extra bone in the FBX head that will go along with that audio, so you can quickly and effortlessly animate skeletons or other characters like that.

 |Glycon Demo||Glycon Indie||Glycon Quest||Glycon Pro||Glycon Elite|

-This is an older version, without the ability to export FBX files.
+This has all of the same features, but does not save animations.
 Everything else is the same.
 Take it for a spin!

 You will receive the current build and the next update.
 Who knows what will be in the next update.
 It’s a gamble, really.

 But if you need it right now, and this is all you need, here ya go.

 This gets you the all updates for the 1.x development cycle, plus the Oculus Quest side-load edition.
 Since we aren’t even at 1.0 yet, buckle up for a long ride.

 This covers the current version of Glycon and all future versions of Glycon, for a fraction of the price you’d pay for a motion capture suit.